cpore/omfgkitty/README.md

 Add `export PYSPARK_PYTHON=python3` to use Python 3

-###Make sure to add cv2 to "Forced builtins" for Python code completion in Eclipse:
+###Make sure to add cv2 to "Forced builtins" for Python code completion in Eclipse

 [http://stackoverflow.com/questions/9085643/how-to-use-code-completion-into-eclipse-with-opencv](http://stackoverflow.com/questions/9085643/how-to-use-code-completion-into-eclipse-with-opencv)

+### Use PySpark libraries in Eclipse

+[Starting up PySpark for using python with Spark in eclipse [closed]](http://stackoverflow.com/questions/22785010/starting-up-pyspark-for-using-python-with-spark-in-eclipse)